Currency:

 1. Our habits

-Will you be comfortable browsing a site where, for example, the menu is "attached" not to the top, but to the bottom of the screen?
+Will you be comfortable browsing a site where, for example, the menu is "attached" not to the top, but to the bottom edge of the screen?
 Or the logo is not in the upper left, but in the lower right corner?
 I assume that most of the visitors will consider all this unnecessary excesses, an unnecessary violation of accepted conventions.

 A common psychological trick on websites has to do with the way content is presented to users.